Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Algorithms

-For the Fibonacci automorphism $U_A$, according to \myref{QFA}, a direct way for realizing $U_A$ over $\gf{q^n}$ is to multiply the element $s_{k}\in\gf{q}$ and the polynomial remainder of $x^{qk}$ modulo $f(x)$ independently for different $0\leq k\leq n-1$, then add up the $n$ resulting polynomials.
-Thus $U_A$ can be factored into $n$ parallelized multiplications between an element of $\gf{q}$ and a polynomial over $\gf{q}$ followed by $n$ parallelized additions between polynomials over $\gf{q}$, the gate count of $U_A$ implemented in this way is $O(n^2\log ^2q)$.
+Regarding the second algorithm, its complexity depends on the reversible quantum general multiplier (RQGM) and the quantum Fibonacci automorphism over $\gf{q^n}$.
+Here requiring the multipliers to be reversible would save considerable computation space, as the state $\ket{\psi_k}$ \eqref{psi} will be automatically initialized to $\ket{\mathbf{0}}$ immediately after $\ket{\psi_{k+1}}$ is obtained.
+Recently, the authors of \mycite{imana21} proposed an optimized reversible quantum multiplier over $\gf{2^8}$ which consists of 64 Toffoli gates and approximately 15 CNOT gates and is implementable on 24 qubits.
+On the other hand, according to \myref{QFA}, the Fibonacci automorphism $U_A$ can be realized by multiplying $s_{k}\in\gf{q}$ and the polynomial remainder of $x^{qk}$ modulo $p(x)$ independently for each $0\leq k\leq n-1$, and then add up the $n$ resulting polynomials.
+Thus $U_A$ can be factored into $n$ parallelized multiplications between an element of $\gf{q}$ and a polynomial over $\gf{q}$, followed by $n$ parallelized additions between polynomials over $\gf{q}$.
+In this way, the gate count of $U_A$ is $O(n^2\log ^2q)$.